https://github.com/PFund-Software-Ltd/pfeed

 ## Problem

-PFeed (/piː fiːd/) is a data pipeline for algorithmic trading, serving as a bridge between raw data sources and traders.
-It enables you to **download historical data**, **stream real-time data**, and **store cleaned data** in a **local data lake for quantitative analysis**, by automating the processes of data collection, cleaning, transformation, and storage.
+PFeed (/piΛ fiΛd/) is the data engine for trading, serving as a pipeline between raw data sources and traders.
+It enables you to **download historical data**, **stream real-time data**, and **store cleaned data** in a **local data lake for quantitative analysis**, supporting both **batch processing** and **streaming** workflows through streamlined data collection, cleaning, transformation, and storage.## Core Features

 - [x] Download or stream reliable, validated and **clean data** for research, backtesting, or live trading